itsjesseyo/pyUspsLib/README.md

 ADVANCED USAGE
 ==================

-The usps library written to provide some conveience, but also allow you to override everything.
+The USPS library is written to provide some convenience, but also allow you to override everything.
 You've probably noticed that all methods return a dictionary with a 'xml' key.
 You can crawl that data as much as you like to get anything usps provides.

-the methods, at first glance, allow limited data entry, however they have arguments with defaults you can override.
+The methods, at first glance, allow limited data entry, however they have arguments with defaults you can override.

-For example, if you are getting domestic shipping estimate and the shipping type and zipcode are not enough, look at the methods  in lib.USPS to see what you can override.
+For example, if you are getting a domestic shipping estimate and the shipping type and zipcode are not enough, look at the methods  in lib.USPS to see what you can override.

 Instead of this: